Skip to content

 bedrock

-Amazon Bedrock.
-Credentials are read from the environment - not from apiKey.
-Leave apiKey as an empty string or omit it.
-Region comes from the region field, then AWS_REGION, then AWS_DEFAULT_REGION, falling back to us-east-1.
+In both modes the region comes from the region field, then AWS_REGION, then AWS_DEFAULT_REGION, falling back to us-east-1.

 {